Skip to main content

 Other Routes

-You may be able to apply for a place on a graduate training scheme with an IT company if you have a degree.
+You may be able to apply for a place on a graduate training scheme with a company if you have a degree.

-These are often open to graduates with any degree, not just degrees in IT.
-You start as a junior developer and get training on the job.
+These are open to IT graduates and sometimes others with a non-computing degree.
+You would start as a junior developer and get training on the job in all aspects of the development process.

 More Information